Implementing contact angle boundary conditions for second-order Phase-Field models of wall-bounded multiphase flows: Conclusions and future works

 \section{Conclusions and future works}

 In the present work, we proposed a general formulation to implement the contact angle boundary conditions for the second-order Phase-Field models.
 The original second-order Phase-Field models are modified by adding a Lagrange multiplier that enforces the mass conservation but does not change the summation of the order parameters and the \textit{consistency of reduction}.
 The newly introduced Lagrange multiplier is determined by the consistent and conservative volume distribution algorithm \citep{Huangetal2020B}.
 The proposed formulation is applicable to not only two-phase but also $N$-phase ($N \geqslant 2$) cases.
 Then, this novel formulation is physically coupled to the hydrodynamics using the consistent formulation \citep{Huangetal2020CAC} and can be applied to large-density-ratio problems.
 To demonstrate its effectiveness of moving contact line simulations, we apply the proposed formulation to the reduction-consistent multiphase conservative Allen-Cahn model \citep{Huangetal2020B}, whose two-phase version is equivalent to the one in \citep{BrasselBretin2011}.
 The complete system is numerically solved by the consistent and conservative scheme \citep{Huangetal2020CAC,Huangetal2020B}, which preserves the mass conservation, the summation of the order parameters, and the \textit{consistency of reduction} exactly on the discrete level, as validated in the present study.
-Various numerical tests are performed.
-The proposed formulation accurately reproduces the exact and/or asymptotic solutions for equilibrium problems, and captures important dynamical behaviors reported, e.g., in \citep{Zhangetal2016,Dong2012,Dong2017} using the Cahn-Hilliard models which are a 4th-order Phase-Field model.
+Various numerical tests are performed in both 2D Cartesian and axisymmetric coordinates.
+The proposed formulation accurately reproduces the exact and/or asymptotic solutions for equilibrium problems, and captures important dynamical behaviors reported, e.g., in \citep{Yueetal2010,Zhangetal2016,Dong2012,Dong2017} using the Cahn-Hilliard models which are a 4th-order Phase-Field model, in \citep{Renardyetal2001} using the Volume-of-Fluid (VoF) method, and in \citep{Eddietal2013} performing experiments.
+Since the parallelization has not been implemented, only two-dimensional and axisymmetric results are reported.
+The extension of the proposed formulation to three-dimensional problems is straightforward without any modifications, and the physical properties demonstrated in the present study, such as the summation of the order parameters, mass conservation, and \textit{consistency of reduction}, will remain intact.
+However, an efficient parallel strategy with adaptive mesh refinement (AMR) is desired for three-dimensional problems, and this is a valuable future direction to proceed with the present study.

 The present study leaves open the possibility of using the 2nd-order Phase-Field models for moving contact line problems, which has never been considered before.
 Therefore, it provides plenty of new opportunities to study in the future.
 Generally speaking, the accuracy of the prediction heavily relies on the properties of the Phase-Field model and the contact angle boundary condition, i.e., the definitions of $\mathcal{L}$ in Eq.(\ref{Eq Phase-Field}) and $\mathcal{F}^w$ in Eq.(\ref{Eq Contact angle boundary}), and on the parameters therein.
 Since the pool of plausible Phase-Field models for moving contact line problems is greatly expanded, it is now not only possible but also desirable to investigate and clarify their performance.
 Unlike the Cahn-Hilliard models, there is little theoretical analysis of the 2nd-order Phase-Field models in moving contact line problems, e.g., the asymptotic analysis as the interface thickness tends to zero.
 Such an analysis is important to provide physical insights of determining the parameters in the models.
 We expect the present study will motivate consideration of using 2nd-order Phase-Field models in moving contact line problems as the effectiveness has been demonstrated.